dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

   At least double the maximum roundtrip time expected between the client and the server.
 Test, monitor, and revise the timeouts as needed.
 For the SignalR hub, set the <xref:Microsoft.AspNetCore.SignalR.HubOptions.ClientTimeoutInterval> (default: 30 seconds) and <xref:Microsoft.AspNetCore.SignalR.HubOptions.HandshakeTimeout> (default: 15 seconds).
 The following example assumes that <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> uses the default value of 15 seconds.

   > [!IMPORTANT]
   > The <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> isn't directly related to the reconnection UI appearing.
 The <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> doesn't necessarily need to be changed.
 If the reconnection UI appearance issue is due to timeouts, the <xref:Microsoft.AspNetCore.SignalR.HubOptions.ClientTimeoutInterval> and <xref:Microsoft.AspNetCore.SignalR.HubOptions.HandshakeTimeout> can be increased and the <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> can remain the same.
-The important consideration is that if you change the <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval>, make sure that the <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> value is 50% or less of the timeout values and that the `keepAliveIntervalInMilliseconds` on the client matches the server setting.
+The important consideration is that if you change the <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval>, make sure that the timeout value is at least double the value of the <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> and that the `keepAliveIntervalInMilliseconds` on the client matches the server setting.
   >
   > In the following example, <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> is set to the default value of 15 seconds and shown for demonstration purposes in case you need to change the value.